Is Root Car Insurance Legit?

 During the test drive, several things are measured.
 The app tracks how hard you brake, how quickly you accelerate, your average speed, the time of day you do most of your driving, and other habits.
 At the end of your test drive, you will receive a scorecard that ranks you as a driver from 1 to 10.
 The better your score, the lower your rates.

-Of course, your driving record and claims history also play a role in your quoted rate with Root car insurance.
+Of course, your driving record and your claims history also play a role in your quoted rate with Root car insurance.
 But the primary consideration is your test drive.
 Because of this, many drivers who are young and don’t have a lot of driving history or those who have a few indiscretions on their driving record can often get cheaper rates through Root car insurance.

 Discounts Offered by Root

 One of the things that makes people skeptical about Root car insurance is that they do not offer a lot of discounts.
 The major car insurance companies often offer discounts for good students, multiple cars, and policy bundling.
 You won’t find any of those discounts through Root car insurance.
 They are already essentially giving you a discount for your driving habits, and because of this, they do not offer a lot of other discounts.
-They do have a discount available if you have a Root car insurance policy and refer a friend or family member to Root and they also get a policy.

-What Types of Coverage Does Root Offer
+What Types of Coverage Does Root Offer?

 Root car insurance offers the mandated level of car insurance, as well as the typical coverage such as comprehensive and collision.
 They also offer uninsured motorist coverage, rental reimbursement, and free roadside assistance.
 Root car insurance does not offer gap coverage or rideshare coverage.
 If you owe more on your car than it is worth and it is totaled in an accident, you will still owe money to the bank after Root car insurance pays.
 If you decide to go with Root anyway, check with your lender to see if they offer gap insurance.